Helpful Links, Resources & Patient Education Handouts:

 "Get Better Maine" Free Health Resources - Affordable Care, Asthma, Caregiving, Diabetes Type 2, Heart Disease, Heart Failure, Pediatric Immmunization, Poort Quailty Care, Prevention

 CDC - Winnable Battle Areas (Winnable Battles are public health priorities with large-scale impact on health and known effective strategies to address them)

 Maine Health Alert Network (MaineHan) - A consortium of key public health officials responsible for protecting the public in the event of a natural disaster, infectious disease outbreak, or bioterrorism attack.
-All physicians are encouraged to enroll at: HAN Help Desk at: HAN@maine.gov or 207-287-6551 for information
+All physicians/healthcare providers are encouraged to enroll ONLINE HERE or by contacting the HAN Help Desk at: HAN@maine.gov or 207-287-6551 for information

 Maine CDC on Twitter - @MEPublicHealth